mhrons/mhrons.github.io/docs/pv_smooth.md

 Although we did not analyze the whole year (the numerical simulation of SPLPF is computationally intensive), our analysis of the 4 smoothing methods on the selected days with high solar intermittency and various solar exposure, with 4 filter orders, and with varrying prediction error provides a detailed insight into the SPLPF performance.
 This smoothing method performs much better than PLPF. ***With a relatively small prediction error, SPLPF performs close to the ideal smoothing IPLPF.*** The presented empirical results have been also theoretically proven (part of the patent application).

 ## Graphical display of smoothing
 The following graphs show the smoothing quality and accumulated energy according to the smoothing method and the rest OLAP dimensions.
-The measured PV data from 2 selected days have been processed and plotted as the following time series:
+The measured data from 2 selected days have been processed and plotted as the following time series:

 - Measured GI(t), synchronized with predicted GI~f~ (1 hour zoomed) - Figures 2, 6
 - Measured GI(t) and its smooth counterpart by the prediction accuracy, comparing all smoothing methods, having optimal LPF order applied - Figures 3, 4, 7, 8